Earth's Frozen Oceans

 Keeping Track of What You Learn

-In these pages, you'll find two kinds of questions.
+In these pages, you'll find three kinds of questions.

 - Checking In questions are intended to keep you focused on key concepts.
 They allow you to check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.